Z323323/Roots-mod-p/README.md

 This means that $7$ is a **quadratic nonresidue** modulo $79$.

-## Stating the existence of any root immediately and calculating it quickly modulo a prime number
+## Stating the existence of any root immediately and calculating it quickly modulo a prime number (knowing the generator's power)

 Euler's Criterion generates confusion in general.
 When we use it, we are not finding any root.
 We just know if the number itself [for ex. $7$ we considered previously] is the square (if it is a **quadratic residue**) of **something** or if it is not the square of something.
 But we don't know what **"something"** is, and in general, we don't know if it could be some greater (than 2) power of something else.
 Recalling the fact we are always operating on some **generator** $g$, then, we'll always handle something like $g^{y} \mod p$ when doing operations modulo $p$.
 This means that if we need to find some $n-th$ root of $g^{y}$ we could immediately perform